By Dr. Paul Smith

 Research at Xerox

-The best way to predict the future is to invent.
+The best way to predict the future is to invent it.
 Here’s where Xerox invents the future

 The Xerox Research Centre of Canada (XRCC) is our specialty materials research center.
 XRCC combines chemistry, physics and engineering to enable the flow of materials from concept through to product.